LRAgent: Efficient KV Cache Sharing for Multi-LoRA LLM Agents: Experiments

 \subsection{Implementation Detail}

-\textbf{Agent Setup}\; We evaluate the accuracy and efficiency of our cache sharing schemes in a multi-hop agent execution framework, following AutoAct~\cite{qiao2024autoact} which is adapted from FastChat Engine.
+\textbf{Agent Setup}\; We evaluate the accuracy and efficiency of our cache sharing schemes in a multi-hop agent execution framework, following AutoAct~\cite{qiao2024autoact}.
 We fine-tune three role-specific agents, \textit{plan}, \textit{action}, and \textit{reflect}.
 The plan agent performs reasoning and selects which external tool to invoke based on the reasoning.
-The action agent produces tool-specific arguments and executes the selected API calls, including web search~\cite{google2025customsearchjson}, Wikipedia lookup in the ReAct-style tool-use setting~\cite{yao2022react}.
-The reflect agent reviews the accumulated trajectory, including tool outputs and reasoning, and decides whether to terminate with a final answer or to continue the interaction.
+The action agent produces tool-specific arguments and executes the selected API calls, including web search~\cite{google2025customsearchjson} and Wikipedia lookup~\cite{yao2022react}.
+The reflect agent reviews the accumulated trajectory and decides whether to terminate with a final answer or to continue the interaction.

 \textbf{Models and Datasets}\; We evaluate on LLaMA-3.1-8B-Instruct and Ministral-8B-Instruct.
 We fine-tune and evaluate on a split of 2.5k HotpotQA~\cite{yang2018hotpotqa} and 2.0k ScienceQA~\cite{lu2022learn} datasets, which require external knowledge and multi-step reasoning to answer.
-For training, we use the synthetic and filtered agent trajectories released by AutoAct, generated with LLaMA-2-70B-Chat.
+For training, we use the synthetic and filtered agent trajectories released by AutoAct.
 For evaluation, we run multi-hop inference on the test set with three difficulty levels of HotpotQA and ScienceQA questions, using 20 iterations for each level.
 Agent prompts and trajectory templates are provided in the Appendix~\ref{appendix:prompt_template}.